Art & Design

 The extensive collection

 Besides paintings, the collection also includes sculptures, furniture, and modern items inspired by Haring.
-The Museum Theatre shows a reel of some of his best work and depicts the landscape in which he worked.

 An ever-changing atmosphere